Now, after criticism of the fundamental concept of time for SRT, we continue

 the light flash, we have two different events as well.
 Indeed,

-let the light flash occur at the time the centers and
+let the light flash occur at the time the centers

 Consider now in detail the mental experiment allegedly "demonstrating" the

-relativity of simultaneity: at the origins and of reference systems
+relativity of simultaneity: at the origins

 Recall that the basic positive idea of SRT consisted in the finiteness of the